Rajasthan Police Academy: Training

 The role of faculty is not only confined to taking classes but they also to engage themselves in preparing training material.
 The Academy has prepared Sub Inspector Basic Course study material, Constable Recruits Guide in three volumes, Investigation Guide, Police Investigation, SOP on Police Constable Practical Work, Human Trafficking, POCSO provisions and Role of Police, Juvenile Justice System and Role of Police, Mahila and Bal Desk-Role and Responsibilities of Police, Check List of Investigation of Various Heinous Offences, Information Booklet on RTI etc.

-The CHRI and the Academy have jointly developed "Virtual Police Station" Project which is a vital training tool to be used by the Police and Public.
-We are planning to venture for Virtual Class Room to be used by the other training Centers.
+The CHRI and the Academy have jointly developed "Virtual Police Station" Project which is a training tool to be used by the Police and Public.

 Infrastructure and facilities

-The Academy has an enviable infrastructure to emulate and even outflank any best police training institution in the country.
 The prominent facilities are the main parade ground with red sand and the subsidiary parade ground, the air conditioned auditorium with a capacity of 450 persons, the swimming pool with the size of 25 X 13 meter, Multipurpose Hall with a capacity of 500 persons, a Gymnasium with all kind of modern equipments, well maintained Open Air Theatre with a capacity of 900 persons, the indoor firing range with simulator, the Kalpataru nursery etc. The Equestrian School and the Band School are fully functional in the Academy.
 The Academy has one Guest house, two hostels for the gazetted officers and 9 other hostels for subordinate ranks.

 The Academy has a class room capacity of 1235 with five air conditioned conference halls of 295 capacities and a lecture theatre of a capacity of 140 persons.
 There are 16 class rooms in the Academy and each class can easily accommodate 50 trainees.
 The class rooms are equipped with LED Projector, CPU, sound systems, black/white boards with internet facility.
 The Academy has three cyber-labs with 110 computers and other accessories for training purpose.
 The Academy has investigation kits, drug detection kits, mock crime scenes and a mini lab for the training purpose.
 The faculty is well versed in using these facilities and mostly using power point presentation to deliver lectures in the class.

-The Academy has a well-stocked library having more than 35,000 books and is subscribing to all major journals and important magazines.
+The Academy has a library having more than 35,000 books and is subscribing to all major journals and important magazines.

-The wet canteen is stocked with all necessary items and the CPC canteen has stock of all the items generally available in CSD canteens and the items are provided on C.S.D. rates to the members.
-The Cafeteria with quality furniture is situated near indoor staff room to be used by trainees and staff.
-The Academy has a Hospital of its own in the campus.
-The Shaheed Smarak (Martyrs Memorial) has been developed as a major attraction for the visitors to the Academy to pay their homage to Police Martyrs.